Capricorn Shura (Surplice)

 Each Cloth/armor in this universe is aligned to a constellation.

 Like I mentioned above the surplice version of Capricorn is colored differently and while it looks the same it is subtly restyled and an all-new sculpt (I don't own the original Capricorn so no comparison photo – sorry.)

 This surplice does offer the extra hinges in the shoulder and thigh plates allowing a much wider range of motion.

 Die-cast content is very high with this release.
 Only the torso armor and headpiece are plastic.

 Bandai again does a great job bringing this cloth to three-dimensional life.
-The addition of the extra hinges allows you to pose the figures in their Athena Exclamation, an attention to detail that I as a collector really appreciate.
+The addition of the extra hinges allows you to pose the figures in their Athena Exclamation, attention to detail that I as a collector really appreciate.

 I think that the coloring on this one may have a very broad appeal to Chogokin collectors and of course fans of Saint Seiya should pick Shura up without hesitation, especially if you want your very own Athena Exclamation on your shelf.
-Bandai is always consistent with quality and and attention to detail with this line.
+Bandai is always consistent with quality and attention to detail with this line.
 Been curious to check one out, pick a design you like and get it.
 I don't think you will be disappointed.

 Oh wow.
 Shura looks amazing.
 Now I'm totally convinced I need to pick him up.
 I'm not really digging the object mode though.
 I think I like the look of the gold cloth object better.
 With the two figures I've got I do like to switch it up and display the objects now and then.
 Not sure if I'm going to do that when I get this one though.